 Right now, you can only play games with one person.
 If you have any suggestions for new multi-player games, we’d love to hear from you at email@example.com!

-Only adults can send, receive and approve invitations, but parents can send, receive and approve invitations on behalf of their kids.
+Both adults and kids can send invitations, but kid invitation requests must be approved by a parent or legal guardian before they are sent.
+Only adults can receive, review and approve invitations, and parents can also send, receive and approve invitations on behalf of their kids.

 To invite new contacts, tap the big purple plus sign on your chat screen.
 Outgoing invitations can be shared via email or text message and they include a link to quickly connect or a magic code that the invitee can enter manually.
 You can send individual invitations, or on behalf of multiple members of your household.
 We take kid safety seriously, so once your contact confirms your invitation, you’ll be asked for one final approval.